Before you deploy a service to Cloud Run, you can develop it locally using a Cloud Run emulator.

 as well as specify the following fields in your

-- watch: Watches for changes in the workspace when in Run mode and reruns the service.
-Unless explicitly set to false, true by default.
+- watch: Watches for changes in the workspace and reruns the service.
+True by default.

 - build: Specify the builder (Docker, buildpacks) to build your images with.

-- image: Specify the name of the image you'd like to use.
+- image: Specify the name of the image to use.

-- service: Specify the Cloud Run service you'd like to use.
+- service: Specify the Cloud Run service to use.

 - debug: Specify preferred debug settings such as remote path mapping to map a local path to a path on the remote container.